aromanro/DFTAtom/README.md

 ```

 I used 12 for 'multigrid levels' (that means 4097 nodes), 0.001 for delta, mixing 0.5 and I have to drop the max radius to 6.
-The results are not very good, I guess with some other parameters they might be improved somewhat, but probably I'm missing something.
+The results are not very good, I guess with some other parameters they might be improved somewhat, but the code is missing something.
 Here are the NIST values for comparison: https://www.nist.gov/pml/atomic-reference-data-electronic-structure-calculations-radon

 Later edit: Now the radius can get up to 11 in this case and still converge, with a workaround.
 I will make this much better when I'll have time, by starting the inwards shooting from the 'proper' position depending on the energy level.